Enatec/MicrosoftEndpointManager/README.md

 # Microsoft Endpoint Manager

-All Microsoft Endpoint Manager related stuff
+All Microsoft Endpoint Manager related stuff.

+We will not provide any binary files and/or installers to prevent any licensing issues.
+You should be able to download the Files from the vendor, or use Google to find the binary files and/or installers referenced in the installer/setup script.

 ## Found a bug or Issue?